-- Teacher can encourage students to experiment themselves with different objects for shadow formation. - Teacher can ask students to collect pictures of noisy areas and write 5 lines on the harms of noise. - Students should be encouraged to check the effects of force themselves by experimenting with other objects.
+- Teacher should encourage students to carry out activities given in the chapter and discuss the information given in the 'Knowledge Desk'. - Teacher should help students to find the answers of questions given in 'Think Zone' section and encourage to do the activity given in 'Beyond the Text'. - Teacher can encourage the students to experiment themselves with different objects for shadow formation. - Teacher can ask students to collect pictures of noisy areas and write 5 lines on the harms of noise. - Students can check the effects of force themselves by experimenting with other objects.